-- At all times in premises classified as vertical drinking establishments where little or no seating is provided. - 5.5 The Licensing Authority will only impose a maximum number of people that can attend a premises or an event where there is a clear and justifiable need in respect of that particular premises or event based on the nature and style of the operation.
+- At all times when the premises is a "vertical drinking establishment" where little or no seating is provided. - At times where there is a substantial increase in customers i.e. for televised major sporting events etc. - 5.5 The Licensing Authority will only impose a maximum number of people that can attend a premises or an event where there is a clear and justifiable need in respect of that particular premises or event, any such decision will be based on the nature and style of the operation.
 The Licensing Authority will consider information provided by the applicant and any other body, in particular the Council's Building Control Section, Environmental Health Section and the Durham and Darlington Fire and Rescue Service before setting a maximum number.
-Applicants will be expected to detail the arrangements that would be put in place e.g. provision of door staff to ensure that the permitted number of people attending the premises or event will not be exceeded. - 5.6 Whenever security operatives / door supervisors are employed at licensed premises to carry out security functions they must be licensed by the Security Industry Authority (SIA).
-If a licensee directly employs security operatives he / she will need to be licensed by the SIA as a supervisor / manager. - 5.7 The numbers of licensed door supervisors, both male and female, required at any premises will be dependent upon the nature of the activities licensed and the characteristics and capacity of the establishment and hours of trading. - 5.8 In addition to the requirement of the Licensing Authority to promote the Licensing Objectives, a Council also has a duty under Section 17 of the Crime and Disorder Act 1998 to do all it reasonably can to prevent crime and disorder in its area and to consider crime and disorder in its decision making process. - 5.9 The Licensing Authority does not support drinks promotions or substantially reduced drinking policies that encourage the irresponsible consumption of alcohol, such as binge drinking.
+Applicants will be expected to detail the arrangements that would be put in place e.g. provision of door staff to ensure that the permitted number of people attending the premises or event will not be exceeded.
+The Licensing Authority expects that additional safeguards will be considered and implemented in vertical drinking establishment to promote licensing objectives. - 5.6 Whenever security operatives/door supervisors are employed at licensed premises to carry out security functions they must be licensed by the Security Industry Authority (SIA) or other appropriate body If a licensee directly employs security operatives they will need to be licensed by the SIA or other appropriate body as a supervisor/manager. - 5.7 The numbers of licensed door supervisors, both male and female, required at any premises will be dependent upon the nature of the activities licensed and the characteristics and capacity of the establishment and hours of trading. - 5.8 In addition to the requirement of the Licensing Authority to promote the Licensing Objectives, the Council also has a duty under Section 17 of the Crime and Disorder Act 1998 to do all it reasonably can to prevent crime and disorder in its area and to consider crime and disorder in its decision making process.